Loopring/protocols/packages/loopring_v3/DESIGN.md

 At creation time, a state specifies if anyone can become an operator for the state or not.
 If not, only the owner can add operators.

 All operators are staked.
 LRC is used for this.
 If the operator fails to prove a block he submitted the amount staked is burned and the state is reverted to the last block that was proven.
 The operator is removed from the list of active operators.
-Anyone can call `notifyBlockVerificationTooLate` when it takes the operator longer than `MAX_PROOF_GENERATION_TIME_IN_SECONDS` (currently 1 hour) to verify a block he submitted.
+Anyone can call `revertBlock` when it takes the operator longer than `MAX_PROOF_GENERATION_TIME_IN_SECONDS` (currently 1 hour) to verify a block he submitted.

 Multiple operators can be active at the same time.
 The operator is chosen at random like this:
 ```
-function getActiveOperatorIdx(uint32 stateID) public view returns (uint32)
+function getActiveOperatorID(uint32 stateID) public view returns (uint32)
   {
       State storage state = getState(stateID);
-    if (state.numActiveOperators == 0) {
-        return 0;
-    }
+      require(state.numActiveOperators > 0, "NO_ACTIVE_OPERATORS");

       // Use a previous blockhash as the source of randomness
       // Keep the operator the same for 4 blocks
+      uint blockNumber = block.number - 1;
-    bytes32 hash = blockhash(block.number - (block.number % 4));
+      bytes32 hash = blockhash(blockNumber - (blockNumber % 4));
       uint randomOperatorIdx = (uint(hash) % state.numActiveOperators);

-    return uint32(randomOperatorIdx);
+      return state.activeOperators[uint32(randomOperatorIdx)];
   }
 ```

 Every operator stakes the same amount of LRC to make the onchain logic as cheap as possible (otherwise we'd have to use weights to give operators with a larger stake more chance to be selected).
 An operator can register itself (by calling `registerOperator`) multiple times to increase its chances to be chosen as the active operator.
-The active operator can be queried by calling `getActiveOperatorIdx`.
+The active operator can be queried by calling `getActiveOperatorID`.

 An operator can choose to unregister itself at any time by calling `unregisterOperator`.
 To make sure the operator doesn't have any unproven blocks left an operator can only withdraw the amount he staked after a safe period of time (currently 1 day) by calling `withdrawOperatorStake`.